Snegirekk/currency-rate-avg/README.md

 echo (string) $rate; // EUR/RUR: 16.3597
 ```

-Fill free to implement `\CurrencyRate\CurrencyRateSource\CurrencyRateSourceInterface` and add it to provider.
+Feel free to implement `\CurrencyRate\CurrencyRateSource\CurrencyRateSourceInterface` and add it to provider.

 #### Usage example with Symfony
 Register factory, sources and provider in `services.yaml`, then autowire provider in your services or controllers to make things: